-This is an invitation From Me To You, to Come Together and join us!
-The Pullman Hotel and Elder Conservatorium will be buzzing Here, There And Everywhere with research presentations, workshops, masterclasses and lots of singing as we celebrate all things voice.
+This is an invitation From Me To You, to Come Together and join us.
+The internet will be buzzing Here, There And Everywhere with keynote addresses, research presentations, online discussions and social networking as we celebrate all things voice.
 There will be something for everybody and I’ve Got A Feeling you won’t be able to wait to Get Back and share it all with your students and colleagues.
-And if you’re someone who like to Twist And Shout, don’t forget the conference dinner – 60's themed of course!

 You know what you have to do…Run For Your Life and BOOK NOW for the 2020 ANATS National Conference!